sillsdev/cog/Cog.CommandLine/README.md

 ### Alignment measurement

-The alignment measurement expects two words per line, and each line of output will be the two input words plus a score (either an integer or a real number, depending on whether raw or normalized scores were chosen).
+The `alignment` operation expects two words per line, and each line of output will be the two input words plus a score (either an integer or a real number, depending on whether raw or normalized scores were chosen).
 See [OPTIONS](#OPTIONS) for more on how to specify raw or normalized scores.
 (Summary:
 `-r` or `-n`).